afterlife88/PhotoCloud/README.md

 # PhotoCloud

-Internal Avanade DK workshop around service bus, async microservices communication, pubsub and queue functionality
+Workshop around service bus, async microservices communication, pubsub and queue functionality

 ## Requirements
 You should develop a solution to upload a photo and share it with a list of friends.